KhronosGroup/glTF/extensions/2.0/Khronos/KHR_audio/README.md

 The gain relative to cone properties is determined in a similar way as described in the web audio api with the difference that this audio emitter extension uses radians in place of degrees.
 [Cone Gain Algorithm Example](https://webaudio.github.io/web-audio-api/#Spatialization-sound-cones)

-### Units for Rotations
+### Unit for Angles

-Radians are used for rotations matching glTF2.
+Radians are used for angles matching glTF2.

 ### JSON Schema